CDCgov/dibbs-ecr-refiner/database/README.md

 ## Core Concepts

-Here are the four essential tables and how they work together:
+Here are the three essential tables and how they work together:

 1. **`conditions` Table**: This is the foundational data.
-    *   **What it is**: It contains the pre-aggregated, "base" sets of codes (LOINC, SNOMED, etc.) for a given condition as defined by APHL's Terminology Exchange Service (TES).
+   - **What it is**: It contains the pre-aggregated, "base" sets of codes (LOINC, SNOMED, etc.) for a given condition as defined by APHL's Terminology Exchange Service (TES).
 Each row represents a specific version of a ValueSet.
-    *   **Why it's needed**: It provides the official, trusted starting point for any configuration.
+   - **Why it's needed**: It provides the official, trusted starting point for any configuration.
 This data is populated by the seeding script from the JSON files in the `/data` directory.

-2.  **`configurations` Table**: This represents a high-level "idea" or workspace.
+2. **`configurations` Table**: This represents a complete, immutable configuration version.
-    *   **What it is**: A conceptual container for a jurisdiction's work on a specific condition (e.g., "Example County Influenza Surveillance").
-    *   **Why it's needed**: It groups multiple versions of a configuration under a single name and description, owned by a specific jurisdiction.

-3.  **`configuration_versions` Table**: This is an immutable, versioned snapshot of a configuration.
-    *   **What it is**: Every time a user saves changes, a new row is created here.
-It references one or more "base" `conditions` and can include additional codes (`loinc_codes_additions`, etc.) that are layered on top.
-Each version has a `status` (`draft`, `active`, `archived`).
+   - **What it is**: Each row is a specific, versioned configuration that references one or more base conditions and can include additional jurisdiction-specific codes.
+The `id` field serves as the user-facing version number (e.g., "Configuration #47").
-    *   **Why it's needed**: It provides a full audit history of changes and allows jurisdictions to work on drafts without affecting the "live" version.
+   - **Why it's needed**: It provides a complete audit history of changes and allows jurisdictions to create new versions without affecting existing activations.

-4.  **`activations` Table**: This is the "on switch".
+3. **`activations` Table**: This is the "on switch" with full lifecycle tracking.
-    *   **What it is**: The most critical table for the Refiner application.
-It's a simple mapping that explicitly links a trigger SNOMED code to a specific `configuration_version_id`.
+   - **What it is**: The most critical table for the Refiner application.
+It explicitly links a trigger SNOMED code to a specific configuration, with time-based activation/deactivation tracking and pre-computed code payloads.
-    *   **Why it's needed**: This record makes a configuration "live".
-When the Refiner encounters a SNOMED code in an eCR, it queries this table to find exactly which configuration version to use. **No activation record, no refined codes.**
+   - **Why it's needed**: This record makes a configuration "live" for a specific condition.
+When the Refiner encounters a SNOMED code in an eCR, it queries this table to find exactly which configuration to use. **No activation record, no refined codes.**

 ## Example Queries